nichtich/File-Hotfolder/README.md

 # DESCRIPTION

 This module uses [Linux::Inotify2](https://metacpan.org/pod/Linux::Inotify2) to recursively watch a directory for new or modified files.
-A callback is called on each file with its absolute path.
+A callback is called on each file with its path.

 Deletions and new subdirectories are not reported but new subdirectories will be watched as well.